mbucheg/Tasks/paper_reading_day3.md

 ## What is CNV/CNA?
 Copy Number Variations/Copy Number aberrations: specific sequence repeats in the genome that vary between individuals.
-It is a form of structural variation and can be
+It is a form of structural variation and can be important in cancer development and progression.
 ## How will you describe or introduce progenetix (scale, data source, cancer types and so on)?

-## Describe NCIt, ICOD, UBERON codes, and their relationships.
+## Describe NCIt, ICDO, UBERON codes, and their relationships.
+NcIt: National Cancer Institute thesaurus ICDO:International Classification of Diseases in Oncology
+UBERON: Uber-anatomy ontology
 ## What are CNV segmentations and CNV frequencies and how to use them?

 ## What are APIs and how to use APIs in progenetix?